BEKK-IoT/getting-started/src/text/setup.md

 ## Getting familier with the libraries

-All the devices shares a common library **devices-core**, the library consist of two wrappers to make your life easy.
+All the devices shares a common library **devices-core**.
+The library consist of two wrappers to make your life easier.
-One wrapper for Firebase and one wrapper for johnny-Five.
+One wrapper for Firebase and one wrapper for Johnny-Five.

 All the libraries and examples are written in Ecmascript 6 and uses the babel transpiler.